fishyFrogFace/123quiz/README.md

-## This repository does not yet contain anything, but it will be ready on the 26th of October 2020.
+## This repository does not yet contain anything, but it will be ready on the 2nd of November 2020.

 ## Some programming jokes while we wait:
 ![](https://pbs.twimg.com/media/EYEWojiWkAATNY9?format=png&name=small)